jwang1122/apcomputer/exams/quiz3.md

 # AP COMPUTER quiz3
+Time&#x2501;1 hour and 30 minutes for total 40 questions.

+Average: 2.25 for each question.

+If you finish 5 questions within 11 minutes, that's good enough.

+---
 1. Choose the correct option to complete lines 3 and 4 such that str2 will contain the letters of str1 in reverse order.

     ```java